tschaffer1618/play_play/README.md

 ## Testing
 - To test this app, run `npm test`

+## Agile Board Link
+- This app's agile board can be accessed [here](https://github.com/tschaffer1618/play_play/projects/2)

 ## Heroku Production Link
-- This app and its production endpoints can be accessed at https://play-play-ts-lk.herokuapp.com/
+- This app and its production endpoints can be accessed [here via Heroku](https://play-play-ts-lk.herokuapp.com/)

 ## Endpoints
 **1.** `POST /api/v1/favorites`